 How to Care for Your Christmas Cactus And Keep It Blooming All Season Long

-A Christmas cactus is another holiday plant that’s a great gift idea when you are looking for something other than the traditional poinsettia.
+A Christmas cactus is another excellent gift idea if you want something other than the traditional poinsettias for the holiday season.

 With its brightly colored flowers, a Christmas cactus is a succulent plant that doubles as a beautiful holiday decoration.

-These low maintenance succulents can provide beautiful blooms for many years under average home conditions with a minimum amount of care, but the trick is to know how to make plants bloom on cue.
+These low-maintenance succulents can provide beautiful blooms for many years under average home conditions with little care, but the trick is to know how to make plants bloom on cue.

 Here’s a short video that shows you how to do just that, along with proper care tips that will help you to maintain your Christmas cactus so you can enjoy it for years to come.

-I hope you had fun watching that and learned a little about the different types of Christmas cactus and how to care for each as well.
+I hope you had fun watching that and learned a little about the different types of Christmas cacti and how to care for each.

 Thanksgiving, Easter, or Christmas Cactus?
 What Kind Do I Have?